-Medea's children say if they were allowed to speak?
-Using the familiar Bondian tool of exploring contemporary social questions through mythic stories, The Children broke the silence of children whose only words were cries for help as they were sent to their deaths.
+A fundamental figure in much of Bond's work has been the child, and the correlation between past and present.
+The Children, written for Manor Community College and performed by the students of this college deals with children's feelings of social isolation through a central dramatic question: What would Medea's children say if they were allowed to speak?
+By using the familiar Bondian tool of exploring contemporary social questions through mythic stories; The Children broke the silence of children whose only words were cries for help as they were sent to their deaths.
 This powerful dramatic symbol presents insights into the politics of childhood, making the division between the worlds of children and adults painfully noticeable to a contemporary audience.
-In addition to interrogating the ethical seriousness of its content, the act of performing the play would also offer this particular group of people a very public voice in a city where they felt ignored and undermined 10
+In addition to interrogating the ethical seriousness of its content, the act of performing the play would also offer this particular group of young people a very public voice in a city where they felt ignored and undermined.2

-In The Children Joe, who "marks the difference between self-discovery and self-creativity, and carries with him the experiences and attitudes of his friends into the adult world"11, is terrorized by his mother to destroy a house by fire.
-A young boy dies in the fire, and Joe and his friends decide to escape.
-They carry with them an outsider, a hurt man, who is the father of the boy killed in the fire.
-The outsider kills them separately; until only Joe is left, to face the future lonely saying "I've got everything.
+In The Children Joe, who "marks the difference between self-discovery and self-creativity, and carries with him the experiences and attitudes of his friends into the adult world" in the course of the play, is terrorized by his mother to destroy a house by fire.
+A young boy dies in the fire, and with his friends, Joe and his friends decide to escape.
+They carry with them an outsider, a hurt man, who is the father of the boy who passed away in the fire.
+He kills them separately; until lastly, only Joe is left, to face the future lonely saying "I've got everything.
 I'm the last person in the world.
-I must find someone".12
+I must find someone".4

-Dealing with specifically a children's journey which starts from any modern city, and bringing play's central character Joe's journey into a "post-apocalyptic world"13, The Children is an essential play.
-It summarizes Bond's views about children, and how adults are behaving them, and not making a warm address for them in the world.
+Dealing with specifically a children's journey which starts from any modern city, and bringing play's central character Joe's journey into a "post-apocalyptic world", The Children is an essential play.
+It summarizes Bond's views about children, and how adults are behaving them, and not making a warm address for them in the world

 The division between self discovery and self-creativity is a vital issue to understand the message of The Children.
-At the end of the play Joe is the only one alive and he leaves the stage purposefully, as if to begin a new phase of his journey.
-The young people's journey, for Bond, is "like the map of ancient rite of passage- the very ancient journey that all humans have had to go on since we first wanted to understand ourselves and take responsibility for our world."14 In this sense:
+By the closing stages of the play Joe is the only one alive and he leaves the stage purposefully, as if to begin a new phase of his journey.
+The young people's journey, for Bond, is "like the map of ancient rite of passage-the very ancient journey that all humans have had to go on since we first wanted to understand ourselves and take responsibility for our world."
+In this sense:

-The play does not describe the journey in an abstract way, but creates the experience of the journey through the intense concentration, which is the secret of drama...The young people who go on the journey in The Children, are the only ones who can save themselves-helped perhaps by adults who have also made journey and learnt to replace revenge with justice, anger with care.15
+The play does not describe the journey in an abstract way, but creates the experience of the journey through the intense concentration, which is the secret of drama...The young people who go on the journey in The Children, are the only ones who can save themselves-helped perhaps by adults who have also made journey and learnt to replace revenge with justice, anger with care.7